Board of Trustees

 Robert Eslinger recently retired from his second career at Northern Michigan University where he served as the Dean of the College of Technology and Occupational Sciences and Associate Vice President for Workforce and Economic Development.
 Robert (Bob) has been very active over the past 20 years in Marquette County and Upper Peninsula workforce and economic development issues, serving on numerous boards and committees including the Lake Superior Community Partnership, Invent@NMU (he was co-founder), Grow and Learn and Northern Initiatives, to name but a few.
 He is currently an officer on the Accelerate UP board.
 Bob was a long-time member of Rotary and was past-president of Marquette West Rotary.
 “I am passionate about our community and the Upper Peninsula and I know first hand how non-profit organizations together with public and private institutions contribute to community development.
 We’re in this together.”
 Bob received his bachelor’s degree from Northern Michigan University and his master’s from Naval Postgraduate School in Monterey, California.
 He is a retired U.S. Army Lieutenant Colonel.
 During his first career, he served 20 years on active duty at numerous locations across the U.S. as well as Europe, Asia and the Middle East.
 He is married to Sandy and they have one adult son, Robert.

-Gail Anthony, Honorary Trustee
+Gail Anthony, Hon.
+Trustee

 Mark Canale, Trustee